History of Solar Energy

 2. When the sun’s rays interact with the silicon cell, electrons begin to move, creating a flow of electric current

-3. Wires capture and feed this direct current (DC) electricity to a solar inverted to be converted to alternating current (AC) electricity
+3. Wires capture and feed this direct current (DC) electricity to a solar inverter to be converted to alternating current (AC) electricity

 In 1954, scientists at Bell Telephone discovered that silicon, an element found in sand, created an electric charge when it was exposed to sunlight.
 This discovery led to the development of solar cells that captured the sun’s energy and turned it into electricity.
 Since then, the technology has evolved, and solar power systems now provide incredibly attractive financial benefits for homeowners, businesses and non-profits across the United States.